kubenav/docs/docs/mobile/oidc.md

 | Certificate Authority | If your OIDC provider uses a self signed certificate, you must provide this certificate.
 This field is optional for OIDC providers without a self signed certificate. |
 | Refresh Token | You can provide a valid refresh token to skip the login process.
 This field is optional.
 If the field isn't provided you will be redirected to your OIDC provider to get a refresh token. |

+!!! attention
-> **Attention:** You must allow `https://kubenav.io/oidc.html` as a valid redirect url in the settings of your OIDC provider.
+    You must allow `https://kubenav.io/oidc.html` as a valid redirect url in the settings of your OIDC provider.

 When the login process within your OIDC provider is finished, you have to provide the details of your Kubernetes cluster: